 The venting system should be inspected at the start of each heating season.
 Check the vent pipe from the boiler to the chimney for signs of deterioration by rust or sagging joints.
 Repair if necessary.

-Remove the vent pipe at the base of the chimney or flue and, using a mirror, check for obstruction and verify compliance to the latest revision of the NFPA 211.
+Remove the vent pipe at the base of the chimney or flue and, using a mirror, check for obstruction.